Epinova/epinova-dxp-deployment/documentation/ContentHarmonization.md

 If you are already using Epinova DXP deployment extension there is a good possibility that you have already done this.
 But you need to have the following steps setup.

 ### Install Epinova DXP deployment extension to you Azure DevOps organization ###
-Instructions how to install the extension and be able to use the tasks can be found in the documentation. [epinova-dxp-deployment @ github](../README.md)
+Instructions how to install the extension and be able to use the tasks can be found in the documentation.
+[Install Epinova DXP Deployment extension](InstallDxpExtension.md)

 ### DXP variable group ###
 Either you choose the YAML or classic road you need to make sure that you have created a “Variable group” with your project specific variables.
-You can follow the instructions in the documentation how to create variable group and how to gather the variable information needed. [epinova-dxp-deployment @ github](CreateVariableGroup.md)
+You can follow the instructions in the documentation how to create variable group and how to gather the variable information needed.
+[How to setup variable group](CreateVariableGroup.md)

 ## Content copy with YAML ##
 There are 4 example YAML files in the documentation that can be downloaded and used from the GitHub repository.